 - Boats are NOT available for hire on any day when there is an organised Club Sailing Session.
 This includes Junior Week, On the Water, Plastic Fantastic, or training courses as they will be in use for the sessions.

-- To hire a boat it HAS to be booked online online here, some instructions on booking are located here , if there any any issues with booking online please contact Martin Sweet, Rear Commodore Training on firstname.lastname@example.org or text him on 07462663866. boats are NOT to be taken out unless you have made a booking online.
+- To hire a boat it HAS to be booked online online here, some instructions on booking are located here , if there are any issues with booking online please contact Martin Sweet, Rear Commodore Training on email@example.com or text him on 07462663866. boats are NOT to be taken out unless you have made a booking online.

 Dinghy Hire Fees

 - Club dinghies can be hired for Club Racing events but they are not free of charge.
 The fee is the same whether for social sailing or racing.
 To ensure availability a booking must be made via the normal channels subject to the same conditions as described above.

-- An invoice for the hire will be raised and we kindly ask that you pay this online through Gocardless before you take the boat out
+- An invoice for the hire will be raised and you pay this online through Gocardless before you take the boat out.